the-ninth-wave/the-ninth-wave.github.io/README.md

 [vision projects](https://the-ninth-wave.github.io/vision-projects)

-> Faster R-CNN on [dataset of math papers](https://the-ninth-wave.github.io/vision-projects/jupyter/2021/10/21/math-papers-v17.html) $\quad$ This notebook contains a machine learning pipeline built for a custom dataset.
+> Faster R-CNN on [dataset of math papers](https://the-ninth-wave.github.io/vision-projects/jupyter/2021/10/21/math-papers-v17.html) &nbsp This notebook contains a machine learning pipeline built for a custom dataset.
 I assembled the dataset from a collection of pdfs, a corpus of scientific documents.

 ## notes